-The managing agent is responsible for preparing the syndicate annual accounts in accordance with applicable law and regulations.
+The managing agent is responsible for preparing the syndicate annual accounts in accordance with applicable law and regulation.

-The 2008 Regulations require the managing agent to prepare syndicate annual accounts at 31 December each year in accordance with UK GAAP (United Kingdom Accounting Standards and applicable law).
-The syndicate annual accounts are required by law to give a true and fair view of the state of affairs of the syndicate as at that date and of its profit or loss for that year.
+The 2008 Regulations require the managing agent to prepare syndicate annual accounts as at 31 December each year in accordance with UK accounting standards and applicable law (UK GAAP).
+The syndicate annual accounts are required by law to give a true and fair view of the state of affairs of the syndicate at that date and its profit or loss for that year.